-It is the responsibility of the TPD and their Deanery, with the assistance of the regional STC to ensure that the programme delivers the depth and breadth of medical virology training outlined in the curriculum.
-The TPD must ensure that each post within the programme is approved by GMC.
-Heads of Pathology School (HOPS) have a strategic overview of training in the Pathology specialties.
+It is the responsibility of the TPD and their LETB/Deanery, with the assistance of the regional STC to ensure that the programme delivers the depth and breadth of medical virology training outlined in the curriculum.
+The TPD must ensure that each post within the programme is approved by the GMC and Heads of Schools that have a strategic overview of training in the Pathology specialties.
 They are responsible for ensuring that the delivery of education and training meets the College's and GMC agreed curriculum and is provided to the standards set by the College and GMC.

-It is the responsibility of GMC to quality assure training programmes and the responsibility of The Royal College of Pathologists through the medical virology CSTC to ensure training programmes across the UK are able to deliver a balanced programme of training.
+It is the responsibility of the GMC to quality assure training programmes and the responsibility of The Royal College of Pathologists through the medical virology CSTC to ensure training programmes across the UK are able to deliver a balanced programme of training.